Women in the military: Soviet Union

 In most countries during the Second World War women tended to serve mostly in administrative, medical and in auxiliary roles.
 But in the Soviet Union women fought also in front line roles.
 More than 800,000 women served in the Soviet armed forces in World War II, mostly as medics and nurses, which is more than 3 percent of total personnel; nearly 200,000 of them were decorated.
-89 of them eventually received the Soviet Union’s highest award, the Hero of the Soviet Union, they served as pilots, snipers, machine gunners, tank crew members and partisans, as well as in auxiliary roles.
+89 of them eventually received the Soviet Union's highest award, the Hero of the Soviet Union, they served as pilots, snipers, machine gunners, tank crew members and partisans, as well as in auxiliary roles.
 Few of these women, however, were promoted to officers.

 United States

-During World War II, more than 350,000 women served in the United States Armed Forces as members of the Army's Women's Auxiliary Army Corps (later renamed the Women's Army Corps), the Navy's WAVES (Women Accepted for Volunteer Emergency Service) and the Marine Corps' Women's Reserve.
+During World War II, more than 350,000 women served in the United States Armed Forces as members of the Army's Women's Auxiliary Army Corps (later renamed the Women's Army Corps), the Army Nurse Corps, the Navy's WAVES (Women Accepted for Volunteer Emergency Service) and the Marine Corps' Women's Reserve.
 Of these, 432 were killed and 88 were taken prisoner.

 During the war, many Japanese-American women lost their jobs because they were sent to relocation camps.
 Despite this, many of them volunteered to serve in the Women's Auxiliary Army Corps.
 These women were subject to racism as well as sexism when they joined WAAC; despite this, they made significant contributions to the war effort.
 Many women were hired as interpreters, translators, and interrogators in the Military Intelligence Service.